cdahlqvist/rankin/drivers/example/README.md

 ### cluster_health
 This operation will check the cluster status (*green*, *yellow* or *red*) and will return this as part of the result.

+### cluster_stats
+This operation will retrieve the cluster stats and return this as part of the result.

 ### index_size
 This operation determines the total primary and total size of all indices that make up an index pattern.

 ## Example Configuration File
 Below is a sample configuration file that shows how the driver can be invoked.
 In this example a single worker will be used to generate 2 requests per second.
-The mix of operations will be 20% **ping**, 20% **cluster_health**, 20% **index_size** and 40% **count** operations for two different index patterns.
+The mix of operations will be 1/6 **ping**, 1/6 **cluster_health**, 1/6 **cluster_stats**, 1/6 **index_size** and 1/3 **count** operations for two different index patterns.
 All count operations taking longer than 200 ms will be counted as having breached the SLA.

 ```
 {